Intel Extreme Masters: Year 2025

+Year 2026

 Format

 IEM utilizes a fair number of offline qualifiers.
 During Season 5, qualifiers were held for North America, Europe, and Southeast Asia regions.
 Those who qualify for the finals are placed into two groups of six, of which the top two advance.
 The first place member of each group goes directly to the semifinals, and the second and third place members go into the quarterfinals.

 Organisation

-The Intel Extreme Masters are run by the ESL which is owned by Turtle Entertainment GmbH.
-Turtle Entertainment is based in Cologne, Germany.
+The Intel Extreme Masters are run by the ESL, part of the ESL FACEIT Group which is owned by Savvy Games Group.
+Savvy Games Group is based in Riyadh, Saudi Arabia and is owned by the Saudi Public Investment Fund (PIF).